sjbylo/aba/README.md

 make start       # Power on all VMs in the 'sno' cluster.

 make delete      # Delete all the VMs in the 'sno' cluster.

+make help        # This is available in all Makefiles (in aba/  aba/mirror/  aba/cli/ and aba/<mycluster>/)
 ```